larseggert/draft-ietf-modpod-group-processes/draft-ietf-modpod-group-processes.md

 task of upholding an overall IETF-wide uniformity for moderation.

-# Operations of the Moderator Team and Transparency
+# Operations and Procedures of the Moderator Team and Transparency

 Within the bounds of the policies set within this memo and with the approval of the IESG, the moderator team SHALL define any additional